Aez35/miRScore/README.md

 * `NA` - The miRNA meets all miRScore criteria.

 ## reads.csv
 A csv file containing the reads reported in each library of the miRNA, miRNA*, and total reads mapped to each hairpin.
 Also includes a Pass/Fail result and flag column.
-A 'Pass' indicates the MIRNA locus that meets the read floor (greater than 10 reads map to MIRNA locus), has at least one read mapped to both miR and miR*, and has a precision greater than 75% in the reported library.
+A 'Pass' indicates the *MIRNA* locus that meets the read floor (greater than 10 reads map to the miRNA duplex), has at least one read mapped to both miR and miR*, and has a precision greater than 75% in the reported library.
 A 'Fail' indcates one of these criteria are not met.

 ## alt_mirna_results.csv
 When a miRNA 'fails' miRScore, meaning one or more of the criteria are not met, that locus will be reavaluated based on sequencing data.
-This revaluation is done using the reads mapped to the hairpin associated with the failed miRNA. miRScore will use samtools to select the most abundant read in the alignments/merged.bam file with a sequence between 20-24 nt that mapped to the failed miRNA hairpin. miRScore will then score that sequence as an alternative miRNA.
+This revaluation is done using the reads mapped to the hairpin associated with the failed *MIRNA* locus. miRScore will use samtools to select the most abundant read in the alignments/merged.bam file with a sequence between 20-24 nt that mapped to the failed *MIRNA* hairpin. miRScore will then score that sequence as an alternative miRNA.
 Any of these alternative miRNAs that pass will be reported in alt_miRScore_Results.csv.
-These alternative miRNAs are not intended to be final confirmation of a miRNA locus, and should be evaluated with care.
+These alternative miRNAs are not intended to be final confirmation of a *MIRNA* locus, and should be evaluated with care.
 ## alt_reads.csv
 A csv file containing the reads reported in each library of the alternative miRNA, alternative miRNA*, and total reads mapped to each hairpin.
 Also includes a Pass/Fail result.
 A 'Pass' indicates the alternative miRNA meets the read floor and has a precision greater than 75% in that library.
 A 'Fail' indcates one of these criteria are not met.